jebberjeb/reframe-fsm/doc/HOWTO-blog.md

   (update-next-state db event))
 ```

-;; Draft
+The tiny amount of code it takes to adapt our state machine data to Re-frame's
+event handlers is an indicator of how naturally they fit together.
+As usual,
+Clojure's powerful data literals deserve a lot of the credit.

+## Let's Write Some Code -or- ??

-;; TODO punch this ending up
+;; TODO punch this transition up

-One thing that I like about this approach is that it _doesn't_ take much code
-to glue these things together.
-Focus on saying that.

-;; TODO work on section name
-## The Code -or- ??

-Now that we've designed our model, and presented some tools for working
+Now that we've designed our model, and presented some utilities for working
-with it in Re-frame, let's dive into our example's implementation.
+with it in Re-frame, let's write some code.

-;; TODO debug the source
+;; START DRAFT 0

 ;; TODO do we want to show the interceptor refactor here?
 ;; TODO Should we have one section for all the code, then one for doing it